mreinwald/mreinwald.github.io/_pages/publications.md

 author_profile: true
 ---

-You can also find my articles on <u><a href="https://scholar.google.com/citations?user=lurtrcsAAAAJ&hl=de&oi=ao">my Google Scholar profile</a>.</u> Note: * authors contributed equally.
+You can also find my articles on <u><a href="https://scholar.google.com/citations?user=lurtrcsAAAAJ&hl=de&oi=ao">my Google Scholar profile</a>.</u>

-Huettermann, H., Berger, S.*, Reinwald, M.*, & Bruch, H. (in press).
+Huettermann, H., Berger, S., Reinwald, M., & Bruch, H. (in press).
 Power to the People—And Then?
 A Multilevel Leadership Perspective on Organizational Decentralization. *Human Resource
 Management*.

 Kanitz, R., Gonzalez, K., Berger, S., Reinwald, M., Huettermann, H., & Franczak, J. (in press).
 Am I the Only One?
 Consequences of Change Championing (A)symmetry on Group- and Individual-Level Change Outcomes. *Journal of Organizational Behavior*. <a style='color: black;' href="/files/Kanitz, Gonzalez, Berger, Reinwald et al., 2023.pdf">[PDF]</a>